 From the old city center, known as the ‘Borgo‘ one can get to the promontory of Capo Milazzo: a 5 km strip of land that extends into the Mediterranean Sea.
 Capo Milazzo reserves many beautiful views points, villas, restaurants and a natural reserve that culminates in the Lake of Venus: a natural pool surrounded by cliffs and Mediterrane flora.
 What makes special the pool is the water temperature which is always warm because of the low backdrop.
 This place is special at sunset, with the background of the Aeolian Islands visible in the distance.

-The city center also includes a more modern area with museums, restaurants, luxury shops, cafeterias, pastry shops and the beautiful Marina Garibaldi’s promenade‘ The promenade is lively 12 months a year with locals going for stroll at weekends and having an ice cream the Italian way while enjoying the beautiful views over the old town and the sea.
+The city center also includes a more modern area with museums, restaurants, luxury shops, cafeterias, pastry shops and the beautiful Marina Garibaldi’s promenade‘ The promenade is lively 12 months a year with locals going for stroll at weekends and having an ice cream the Italian way while enjoying the beautiful views of the old town and the sea.

 30 minutes drive one can get the promontory to the Natural Reserve of Tindari.
 A set of small lakes scattered in a strip of sandy land.
 The lakes take continuously different forms depending on movements of the sea.
 In the same area stands out a sanctuary famous for its black Virgin, that has been Christiane Pilgrimage site for decades, hosting even a major event with Pope John Paul II in 1987.